milankl/ShallowWaters.jl/README.md

 Forcing is either with a wind-stress applied to the momentum equations, or surface/interface relaxation or forcing of the contuinity equation is possible.
 Boundary conditions are either periodic (only in x direction) or super-slip/free-slip/partial-slip/no-slip for non-periodic BCs.
 Output of all prognositc and various diagnostic variables & tendencies is done via NetCDF.

-Requires Julia either v0.6, v0.7 or v1.x and NetCDF.
+Requires Julia v1.x and NetCDF.

 # HOW TO USE